TechnitiumSoftware/DnsServer/APIDOCS.md

 - `webServiceHttpPort` (optional): Specify the TCP port number for the web console and this API web service.
 Default value is `5380`.
 - `webServiceEnableTls` (optional): Set this to `true` to start the HTTPS service to acccess web service.
 - `webServiceTlsPort` (optional): Specified the TCP port number for the web console for HTTPS access.
+- `webServiceUseSelfSignedTlsCertificate` (optional): Set `true` for the web service to use an automatically generated self signed certificate when TLS certificate path is not specified.
 - `webServiceTlsCertificatePath` (optional): Specify a PKCS #12 certificate (.pfx) file path on the server.
 The certificate must contain private key.
 This certificate is used by the web console for HTTPS access.
 - `webServiceTlsCertificatePassword` (optional): Enter the certificate (.pfx) password, if any.
 - `enableDnsOverHttp` (optional): Enable this option to accept DNS-over-HTTP requests for both wire and json response formats.
 It must be used with a TLS terminating reverse proxy like nginx and will work only on private networks.